top of page

 gloves/ 100% cotton GOTS dyed with Kerria lacca, Lawsonia inermis, Frangula and Curcuma longa

-(De)ossigenazione is an immersive performance that transports the audience into the depths of the Black Sea—a fragile ecosystem suffocating under the devastating impact of eutrophication.* Through a visual and symbolic narrative, the piece intertwines the ecological crisis’s stark reality with a message of hope and renewal.
+(De)ossigenazione is an immersive performance that transports audiences to the depths of the Black Sea—a fragile ecosystem suffocating under the devastating impact of eutrophication.
+Through a visual and symbolic narrative, the piece intertwines the stark reality of the ecological crisis with a message of hope and renewal.
+Created during an artistic residency in Sozopol, Bulgaria, as part of the international project EMPACT: Empathy and Sustainability – The Art of Thinking Like a Mountain, the performance gives voice to reflections on nature’s ability to regenerate with our help.

 Click to access the online page.